 1. Screw a new dispenser onto the Liquid Manager.
+Make sure that the end of the dispenser is parallel to the Liquid Manager as the dispenser holder cannot close otherwise.
 Make sure that the dispenser is connected correctly.

 2. Slide the dispenser holder over the snap-fit hooks.
 Ensure that the holder snaps into place.
 Make sure that the drain hose D6 is routed behind dispenser 7.